xamarin/binding-tools-for-swift/DylibBinder/README.md

     * 'dylibPath' is a string with the path to the dylib
     * 'outputPath' is a string to the path where you want the reflected xml to go
         * the extension to the file should be ".xml"
+    * 'ignoreListPath' is a path to a file that includes Types you do not want included in the reflection xml
+        * DylibBinder/IgnoreList.txt is a nice example that you can expand and/or include here
     * 'swiftVersion' is a string with the swiftVersion
         * default value is "5.0"